husarion/panther_ros/README.md

 ## Build and run on hardware

-To build hardware interface packages running on for Panther robot's internal computer, use the following commands:
+To build hardware interface packages running on for Panther robot's Build-in Computer, use the following commands:
 ``` bash
 export HUSARION_ROS_BUILD_TYPE=hardware